sjmisina/Pewlett-Hackard-Analysis/README.md

 ## Results
 *  There is a large number of functional roles that will be vacated through retirement.
-*  There is an opportunity to evaluate how to move forward by:
+*  There is an opportunity to evaluate how to move forward in these roles by:
     *  restructuring existing roles
     *  creating new roles, or
     *  directly supplanting the retiring employee.
-*  There is a fantastic opportunity to empower our mature employee base by leveraging a mentorship program.
+*  PH has a window to empower our mature employee base by enabling a mentorship program as we fill employment needs
-*  This will ensure business continuity and employee engagement for PH as we move into the 21st century
+*  This will ensure business continuity and employee engagement as we move into the 21st century as a top tier company

-Summary:
+## Summary
 The summary addresses the two questions and contains two additional queries or tables that may provide more insight.
 (5 pt)